coastalcph/rungsted/README.md

 Building with the above command happens *in place*, leaving the generated C and C++ files in the source directory for inspection.
 Changes in dependent modules are unfortunately not picked up by the build system.
 Whenever you need to start from a clean slate, use the supplied `clean.sh` script to get rid of the generated files.

+The build script requires a recent version of Cython.
+If you don't have Cython, it can be installed as below:

+``pip install cython``

 ### Demo

 The repository contains a subset of the part-of-speech tagged Brown corpus.
 To run the structured perceptron labeler on this dataset, use: